Swartz-D/Swartz-D/README.md

 Hello and welcome to my Github page!
 I am a passionate full-stack developer with a strong interest in building innovative and user-friendly applications.
 I continuously seeking out new technologies and methodologies to improve my skills.

-I have had the opportunity to work on a variety of projects in my learning journey, from a simple pixel art maker to more robust applications such as a student/admin portal for an organization.
+I have had the opportunity to work on a variety of projects in my learning journey, from a simple pixel art maker to more robust applications such as a student/admin portal for an mock organization.
 My aim is to use my technical expertise and problem-solving skills to tackle challenging projects and bring ideas to life.

 I am always looking for new and interesting projects to work on, so feel free to get in touch if you have any exciting ideas.
 Thank you for visiting my page, and I look forward to connecting with you!